Bajibalu9550/LINUX_SYSTEM_PROGRAMMING/LINUX_SYSTEM_PROGRAMMUING/Process_Management_SubSystem.md

 2. Kernel Space of RAM --> Lower part of RAM

--->Whenever the program loaded into RAM , Two more memory segments are added.
+- Whenever the program loaded into RAM , Two more memory segments are added.
 Those are Heap & Stack Segments.

 PCB: For every process we create a block of information in kernel space of RAM is known as Process Control Block or Process Descriptor